Literal Split Personality

-- In an episode of Captain Planet, Dr. Blight develops a device that creates evil clones of whatever is put in it.
+- In an episode of Captain Planet and the Planeteers, Dr. Blight develops a device that creates evil clones of whatever is put in it.
 The villains capture and clone all of the Planeteer rings to create pollution-causing counterparts (Super Radiation, Deforestation, Smog, Toxics, and Hate).
 Just like Captain Planet is formed from the power of the Planeteer's five rings, Dr. Blight's rings combine to form Captain Pollution.

-- Spoofed in an episode of Ren and Stimpy.
+- Spoofed in an episode of The Ren & Stimpy Show.
 Ren gets split in two, but instead of getting split into a good and evil side, he gets split into an evil side, and an indifferent side.
 Later, Evil Ren tries to clone himself, but only gets split again into Evil Ren, and Hideously Evil Ren.
 Who, for some reason, is female.
 And the two evil Rens fell in love and promptly got married.

 - Happens in Bounty Hamster.
 An Applied Phlebotinum machine able to separate things into their component parts, gets used on Marion creating an assortment of copies based on various aspects of his personality.